Abrar2652/Abrar2652.github.io/_pages/hobbies.md

 **Lead Guitar:**
 Another passion of mine is playing lead guitar.
 My musical journey began with acoustic guitar in class 8, and I gradually immersed myself in the enchanting world of *progressive rock, heavy metal, and alternative-rock* genres.
 I've performed on various college and university stages, showcasing my love for music.
-To express my passion for lead guitar, I've a personal [Youtube channel](https://www.youtube.com/channel/UCrdkiCJ3yxAOqFmJfb7RUWA){:target="_blank"}, where I share my guitar covers and musical explorations.
+Additionally, I used to teach lead guitar to fellow students during my college days, sharing techniques, tips, and my love for the instrument.
+To express my passion for lead guitar, I have a personal [YouTube channel](https://www.youtube.com/channel/UCrdkiCJ3yxAOqFmJfb7RUWA){:target="_blank"}, where I share my guitar covers and musical explorations.

 <div class="row mt-3">